 As I said, Labadee, Haiti is privately owned by Royal Caribbean for the use of its guests.
 We made port nice and early to ensure a full day of fun.
 Since I was a part of a small group of travelers, the cruise line set us up with our plan for the day and it was awesome.
 If you’re traveling to Labadee via Royal Caribbean, you can plan your own activities in advance, choosing from a wide variety of thrills or relaxation.

 Tip: It’s always worth booking activities in advance when you’re traveling anywhere, cruise line or not, as things may be fully booked or you may have forgotten what you were initially interested in doing (which I’ve done and then missed out when the time came)

 Quick disclaimer here: I didn’t do everything there was to do in port in Labadee.
-There was a whole artisan village area, an inflatable water park, and a tropical bobsled-type land coaster, and probably more, but my group and I just did the following activities and it filled our time just perfectly.
+There was a whole artisan village area, an inflatable water park, and a tropical bobsled-type land coaster (like in Breckenridge, CO, and probably more, but my group and I just did the following activities and it filled our time just perfectly.

 Spoiler: If you want to check out a video snapshot of the day, peek at the end or our YouTube channel.

 And this is how we started our day, skimming across the waves faster than a speeding seahorse.
 Let me wind it back a bit.
 We made our way to the small marina of Labadee and met our wave runner guide, Jamie.
 His job was to lead us on an open-water safari and show us some thrills on the waves.
 After doing some sea-doo/wave runner education to make sure we knew the basics, he led us to our person watercraft.